Tokyo Area Guide: Tsukiji 築地

 The streets around Tsukiji Fish Market teem with small trucks and especially turret trucks rapidly carrying produce to and fro - requiring visitors to be very watchful.

 Tsukiji Market itself is not open every day.
-A list of holidays is available on the Tsukiji Market website (click on the 'Tsukiji Market Calendar' - the dates marked in red are no go) and an English guidesheet and map are also available at the market's information booth.
+A calendar showing days closed is available on the Tsukiji Market website (click on the 'Tsukiji Market Calendar' - the dates marked in red are no go) and an English guidesheet and map are also available at the market's information booth.

 The retail side of Tsukiji on the outskirts of the market extends to the block on the other side of Harumi-dori which is also full of restaurants and stores where you can sample some of the freshest sushi available anywhere in Japan, buy produce in retail quantities, purchase culinary implements, especially knives, and get souvenirs of the market, too.

-However, whether the market is open or not, Tsukiji is always buzzing with energy.
-The crazy maze of street stalls and restaurants is anxious to feed you its freshest and finest.
+However, whether the market is open or not, Tsukiji is always buzzing.
+The crazy maze of street stalls and restaurants is keen to feed you its finest and freshest.
 Opening hours are typically from 5am to noon or mid-afternoon.

-The demeanor of visitors is a perennial problem.
+The behavior of visitors to Tsukiji market is a perennial problem.
 Access has been considerably restricted because of friction between tourists and those working at Tsukiji.
 Please observe the following rules:

 Tsukiji Honganji Temple